9M2PJU/Cron-Morse-24-hour-Announcer/README.md

 # Cron Morse 24 hour Announcer Docker

-This project sets up a Docker container that runs a cron job every hour to play Morse code audio files using ALSA.
+This project sets up a Docker container that runs a cron job every hour to play Morse code audio files using mpg123 and ALSA.
 The container is based on Alpine Linux.

 ## Features

 - Runs a cron job every hour to execute a Morse code script.
-- Uses ALSA for audio playback within the Docker container.
+- Uses mpg123 and ALSA for audio playback within the Docker container.
 - Configurable time zone and audio device mappings.

 ## Prerequisites